Why Bluetooth Audio Sounds Different on iPhone and Android

 Music from the phone is transmitted to the earbuds via Bluetooth.

-In order for that transmission to work, and in order for the devices to understand each other, the phone and the earbuds must use the same language.
-That language is the codec that both sides use.
-Only then can the music be compressed, packaged from the phone to the earbuds, and then decompressed so it becomes sound that can actually be heard through the earbuds.
+For that transmission to work and for the devices to understand each other, the phone and earbuds must use the same language.
+That language is the codec both sides use.
+Only then can music be compressed, sent from phone to earbuds, and then decompressed into sound you hear through the earbuds.

 Besides phones and earbuds, there are music players, Bluetooth speakers, sound systems, and cars.
-But to keep this article short and clear, the phone is used as the music source and the earbuds as the receiving device.
+But to keep this article clear, we’ll use the phone as the music source and earbuds as the receiving device.

 For example: